Avraham Burg: Political career

 Burg was an activist in left-wing organizations and the Peace Now movement.
-He was injured in the grenade attack on a Peace Now demonstration in Jerusalem in February 1983 which killed Emil Grunzweig.
+He was injured in the 1983 grenade attack on a Peace Now demonstration in Jerusalem that killed Emil Grunzweig.
 In 1985, he served as advisor on Diaspora affairs to Prime Minister Shimon Peres.
 In 1988, he was elected to the Knesset as a member of the Alignment.
 In 1992, when the Alignment became the Labor Party, he was reelected to Knesset.
 He served as chairman of the Education Committee.

-In 1995, he was appointed Chairman of the Jewish Agency and the World Zionist Organization, and resigned from the Knesset.
+In 1995, Burg was appointed Chairman of the Jewish Agency and the World Zionist Organization, and resigned from the Knesset.
 As head of the Jewish Agency, he worked to recover Jewish property lost during The Holocaust and in the transfer of approximately half a million predominantly Jewish citizens from the Commonwealth of Independent States (the former Soviet Union) to Israel.
 After his term as chairman of the Jewish Agency, Burg continued to use a car and driver provided by the agency for 10 years.
-When it was cut he sued to continue to receive these benefits, but lost the court case, with the judge saying, "Burg didn't explain the fact that he also uses the car for his own personal business."
+When it was cut, he sued to continue to receive these benefits, but lost the case, with the judge saying, "Burg didn't explain the fact that he also uses the car for his own personal business."

 In 1999, Burg returned to domestic politics, and was elected to the Knesset on Ehud Barak's One Israel list (an alliance of Labor, Meimad and Gesher).
-Although Prime Minister Barak backed another candidate, Burg was elected Speaker of the Knesset, a position he held until early 2003.
-In his capacity as speaker of the Knesset he served as interim President of Israel for 20 days, from 12 July until 1 August 2000 when the presidency was vacant following Ezer Weizman's resignation.
+Barak backed another candidate, but Burg was elected Speaker of the Knesset, a position he held until early 2003.
+In his capacity as speaker of the Knesset he served as interim President of Israel for 20 days, from 12 July until 1 August 2000, when the presidency was vacant following Ezer Weizman's resignation.

 Following Barak's defeat in the 2001 election for Prime Minister and his subsequent resignation, Burg ran for the Labor Party leadership, and won amid accusations of voter fraud.
 In a revote he lost to Binyamin Ben-Eliezer.
 Burg called for cancellation of this second vote, a move supported by Labor Party chairman Ra'anan Cohen.
 Nevertheless, Burg retained his seat in the Knesset in the 2003 elections.

 Also in 2003, Burg published an article in Yedioth Ahronoth in which he declared, "Israel, having ceased to care about the children of the Palestinians, should not be surprised when they come washed in hatred and blow themselves up in the centers of Israeli escapism."